Grammar Choices for Graduate and Professional Writers (2nd edition)

 Grammar Choices is a guide to the choices available to academic writers in English.
 Although there are certainly some rules governing acceptable and unacceptable grammar, there are far more choices to be made among grammatically acceptable forms that have different meanings.
 The ability to control these meanings will help students communicate more effectively and efficiently in graduate-level and professional academic writing.

 Grammar Choices is a different kind of grammar book: It is written for graduate students, including MBA, master’s, and doctoral candidates, as well as postdoctoral researchers and faculty.
-Additionally, it describes the language of advanced academic writing with more than 300 real examples from successful graduate students and from published texts, including corpora.
+Additionally, it describes the language of advanced academic writing with hundreds of real examples from successful graduate students and from published texts, including corpora.
 Activities encourage students to investigate the language choices that are typical of their own academic disciplines or professional fields through structured reading and writing activities.
-Grammar Choices is cross-referenced with Academic Writing for Graduate Students, 3rd edition (Swales & Feak, 2012).
+Grammar Choices can be taught by itself, used as a self-study text, or combined with Academic Writing for Graduate Students, 3rd edition (Swales & Feak, 2012).

-Unit 2: Clause Combination (conjunctions, connectors, non-restrictive relative clauses)
+Unit 2: Clause Combination (conjunctions, connectors, non-restrictive relative clauses, parallel structure)

-Unit 3: Embedded Clauses (restrictive relative clauses, noun clauses)
+Unit 3: Embedded, Noun, and Complement Clauses (restrictive relative clauses, noun clauses)

-Unit 4: Verb Tenses (including passive voice, subject-verb agreement, subject-verb inversion)
+Unit 4: Verb Forms (including tenses, passive voice, subject-verb agreement, subject-verb inversion)

-Unit 5: Noun Phrase (count/non-count nouns, articles, adjectives)
+Unit 5: Noun Phrase (count/non-count nouns, articles, adjectives, nominalization, possessives)

 Unit 6: Hedging, Boosting, and Positioning (modal verbs, conditionals, evaluative language)